BryceL23/introToProgrammingFinalProject/README.md

 # introToProgrammingFinalProject

 # Project Title
+Fantasy Football Data Snatcher

 Simple overview of use/purpose.

 ## Description
+Would like to create a screen scraper that brings data from websites into an excel file to be later used in graphs by someone

 An in-depth paragraph about your project and overview of use.

 ## Getting Started

 ### Dependencies
+Pygame
+Python

 * Describe any prerequisites, libraries, OS version, etc., needed before installing program.
 * ex.
 Python 3.x, Pygame, etc.